JRatschat/dopplin/README.md

 Dopplin is a two-player climbing and shedding game where players where players bid contracts and 10s shovel sets.

+I'm still working on the rules and playtesting, so there might be still daily changes to the files.

 ## Repository Contents

 This repository contains: